Skip to Content

 And that's because AI has been known to hallucinate — to make up fake evidence to support a case.

 French attorney and data scientist Damien Charlotin has created a public database of worldwide cases in which people were caught using AI that faked evidence.
+As of early March, 65 of those cases happened in California, with many of those documented in Southern California.

 The punishment for using AI that makes up nonsense citations and wasting the court’s time can be harsh, including thousands of dollars in penalties.
+In 2025, one attorney was fined $10,000 for submitting AI-hallucinated evidence in a state court appeal, reportedly the highest penalty ever over AI issues by a California court.

-"This kind of applications used to be five pages Max, written by the people themselves, badly spelled, barely a legal case.
+"This kind of applications used to be five pages max, written by the people themselves, badly spelled, barely a legal case.
 And now, suddenly they've got 120 pages, perfectly formatted.
-May be full of hallucinations, who knows.
+Maybe full of hallucinations, who knows.
 But still, they not only is the number of cases increasing, but also the number of the materials that comes with it," Charlotin said.

 The ease of AI has also led to a flood of filings.

-Charlotin answered, "Oh yes, definitely that we've seen not only in the US, but across most jurisdictions, and especially courts and tribunals that accept self-represented litigants."
+When asked if he believes courts are seeing more lawsuits because of AI, Charlotin answered, "Oh yes, definitely that we've seen not only in the US, but across most jurisdictions, and especially courts and tribunals that accept self-represented litigants."

-And it’s not just plaintiffs using AI.
-Lawyers themselves are using AI – and sometimes – disastrously.
 Montez says he recently went up against opposing counsel, who seemed to have an airtight case against him.

 "So the court sanctioned that attorney.
-He was sanctioned.
-Had to pay money to the court clerk, and he was ordered to write letters of apology," Montez said.
+He was sanctioned, had to pay money to the court clerk, and he was ordered to write letters of apology," Montez said.

 Attorneys all over the world have been fined or fired for using AI to fabricate cases.
 Montez says as an attorney, if you're not competent at using AI, you shouldn't be using it.